 STEVE INSKEEP, HOST:

-Consider for a moment the premise behind the novel and movie "Jurassic Park."
+Consider the premise behind the novel and movie "Jurassic Park."
 The notion in that movie - which came out 20 years ago - was that bits of dinosaur DNA could be used to grow new dinosaurs and bring back species from extinction.
-Reporter Carl Zimmer writes in National Geographic, that scientists are actually working on de-extinction, the real life resurrection of animals that have been lost in recent decades.
+Reporter Carl Zimmer writes in National Geographic that scientists are actually working on de-extinction, the real-life resurrection of animals that have been lost in recent decades.
 He says it could happen soon for some animals, even if a T-Rex is unlikely to walk the earth again.

 INSKEEP: What is the closest anybody has come to actually doing this?